 Into the parking lot rolled the tractor of a tractor-trailer, a two-story Freightliner with a window on the second story of the cab.
 A man climbed out, soon followed by a woman and two children.
 “Does that rig hold all of you?”
 Smiling: “It’s our RV.”
 As I sat in the parking lot one night after a rain, I was startled when the effigy of a cow, viewed in the sideview mirror toward its behind, would bend an ear out of sight and even switch its tail.
 I realized that this animation occurred whenever I moved my head a bit and a leftover raindrop blotted out part of the anatomy.
 More magic in the daytime when the the dark bulk transmogrified into a wire frame with psychedelic stuffing.

 Farther downhill on Rt.
-8 from Natasha’s/Harvest Moon, and around a curve or two, we come to that old mill on the right.
+8 and around a curve or two, we come to handsome wooden ruins on the right.
 Its sign reads “Dodd Creek Mill,” successor to Webb’s Mill (itself a successor).
-Three stories high, it remains handsome.
-Its unpainted surfaces, like a pencil sketch, throw emphasis on other features: a stately volume is complicated by different angles and planes.
+Its unpainted surfaces, like a pencil sketch, throw emphasis onto a stately, three-story volume complicated by different angles and planes.
 The horizontal clapboards on the highway-side surround vertical windows that in turn enclose shutters composed of small horizontal rectangles.
 The building leans toward the water that once enabled it to grind buckwheat (Webb and Cox, The Water-Powered Mills of Floyd County, Virginia, pp. 172-75).
 When it glows cheerily in the low-angled sun, it stands as a monument to human accomplishment–entrepreneurial, mechanical and architectural, even social as a community center.
 But on a cloudy day it becomes an elegy of an edifice, a reminder of all that is ground by the stones of time.